-ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues.
+ACM0006 - Consolidated baseline methodology for grid-connected electricity generation from biomass residues (Version 3 of May 19th, 2006).

 B.1.1.
 Justification of the choice of the methodology and why it is applicable to the project activity:

 The ACM0006 methodology is applied to the Santa Terezinha - Tapejara Cogeneration Project because this is an "Energy efficiency project": this project replaces equipment in an existing sugar cane mill.
 It uses one type of biomass: bagasse, a byproduct of the production of sugar.
 The replacement increases the power generation capacity, while the thermal biomass firing capacity is maintained.